400 Washington Avenue

 Bid results are now available online.
 For your convenience, all bid results will be posted for thirty (30) days after the bid opening date and time.
 If you have any additional questions regarding the solicitation or the results, please contact the buyer responsible for the bid.

-Use the "All Contracts Due to Expire" (PDF) report to prepare for upcoming contracts.
+Use the "All Contracts Due To Expire" report to prepare for upcoming contracts.
 The report provides a breakdown by buyer and identifies contracts with a renewal option of one year or less.

 Baltimore County's current bid opportunities are listed on our Current Solicitations page.
 This page is updated frequently, so be sure to stop by often for any new information.
 Additionally, please be sure to sign up for our weekly email notification of the newest bid opportunities.